How Can Brands in China Benefit From Baidu Advertising?

 Under the Baidu Tuiguang mechanism, there are a few types of ads that you may utilize.
 There’s ProTheme, which is available to union members and perfect when targeting a very specific audience.

-• Keyword Search ads (P4P – pay for placement) campaign areperfect to target users that are looking up relevant searches.
-It’s the equivalent of google search ads
+• Keyword Search ads (P4P – pay for placement) Baidu campaigns are perfect to target users that are looking up relevant searches.
+It’s like Google search ads or similar to Google Adwords.

 baidu-paid-advertising---search-ads